UMWEDU/wp-sync-test/_pages/sample-page-1.md

 published: true
 ---
 This is a sample page created within the WordPress dashboard.
 Let's see if we can edit it through GitHub or not.

+This is some extra text on the page that I added through the GitHub interface.
+It will be interesting to see how it gets handled.